ijc8/DCPU-16/README.md

 Missing Features
 ----------------

-- The monitor does not support changing or dumping the palette.
 - The assembler has some known bugs and is pretty inflexible.
+- There's no direct support for loading assembled binaries.

 Building
 --------